commune-ai/modules/dev/README.md

-# Dev Module
+# Agent Module

-The Dev module is an advanced code generation and editing toolkit powered by LLMs.
+The Agent module is an advanced code generation and editing toolkit powered by LLMs.
 It provides a powerful interface for generating, editing, and managing code through natural language prompts.

 ## Features